Important note: you only need to start Gurobi Remote Services if

 you are setting up a Compute Server or a distributed worker (for use

-in distributed algorihms).
+in distributed algorithms).
 If you are not sure whether you need to

 start Gurobi Remote Services, you can examine the contents of your